-To maintain progress toward this goal, RMAP, for most of the past two decades, has monitored the delivery of public transportation services, the implementation of transportation improvement projects, and the conduct of transportation planning activities.
-With regard to public transit this work was conducted under specific long-standing guidance issued by the FTA.
+To maintain progress toward this goal, RMAP, for most of the past three decades, has monitored the delivery of public transportation services, the implementation of transportation improvement projects, and conducted transportation planning activities.
+With regard to public transit this work was performed under specific long-standing guidance issued by the FTA & FHWA.
 With regard to improvement project prioritization and planning RMAP techniques have involved the assessment of where work was being planned or programmed in comparison to the spatial demographics of the community.